Music: An Integral Part of NPC

 Three to four times per year, a “Musical Sunday” becomes the centerpiece of worship.
 Pastor Bob Prim crafts these services and interweaves the various styles of our congregation’s musicians (from Gospel Bluegrass to Bach) with complementary scripture readings.

 Also invited to participate several times a year are our school age and local musicians who share their gifts with us during worship.

 In addition, NPC hosts special concerts from time to time via visiting musicians as well as local performers.

 NPC Vocal Choir

-Throughout the year, we rehearse on Sunday mornings from 10:10am to 10:55am.
-September through May, the choir rehearses on Wednesday evenings at 7pm.
-We sing regularly at the second Sunday worship service as well as Christmas Eve and Good Friday.
+Throughout the year, we rehearse on Sunday mornings from 10:10 am to 10:55 am.
+From September through May, the choir rehearses on Wednesday evenings at 7:00 pm.
+We sing regularly at the second Sunday worship service as well as on Christmas Eve and Good Friday.
 During the summer months, there are no Wednesday rehearsals.